 Optional Activities near Fisherman’s Wharf

-If you are a history buff there are 3 things that I would point out in the area.
-The first is that you can tour a World War 2 submarine, the USS Pampanito, on Pier 45.
-You can also tour a number of historic ships at the nearby Hide Street Pier and the nearby San Francisco Maritime National Historical Park Visitor Center.
+If you are a history buff, I would like to point out three things in the area.
+The first is that you can tour the World War II submarine, the USS Pampanito, located on Pier 45.
+You can also tour some historic ships at the nearby Hyde Street Pier and the nearby San Francisco Maritime National Historical Park Visitor Center.

-If you brought your kids … or you can borrow someone else’s kids… the Exploritorium is a hands-on science museum at Pier 15.
+If you brought your kids, or you can borrow someone else’s, the Exploratorium is a hands-on science museum located at Pier 15.

 Ride a Cable Car